BSMP-Coders/BSMP-Coders.github.io/2025/adv/lesson9/lesson9.md

 ---

-## 🤖 What is AI?
-A Quick Intro for Students
+## 🤖 Quick Recap on Understanding AI

 AI stands for **Artificial Intelligence** — technology that can learn patterns and make predictions based on data.